 Immature gourds (that have not developed a thick shell) will rot after harvest.
 Mature gourds are large and weighty.
 To cure, store off the ground in a well-ventilated room or unheated outbuilding.
 For a smooth beige surface, scrape off the outer skin after it loosens and darkens.
 (Freezing and thawing loosens the outer skin.)
 Outer skin, if left on, may become moldy; mold-patterned skin will dry to the gourd shell and can be sanded off, painted over or incorporated into the decoration.

+Days to maturity are from transplant.
 Originated in tropical Africa.

 Culture: Very long season: hardshell gourds must be started indoors 4 weeks before transplanting after last frost.
 Use row covers and low tunnels to help maturity and reduce insect damage.
 To improve germination, sandpaper or clip off the radicle end and soak seed.
 Do not disturb the roots.
 Vines will grow slowly for a few weeks after transplanting.
 Once they take off, these rampant crawlers are noted for their enormous foliage, more velvety in texture than that of other cucurbits, and their large white almost luminous night-blooming flowers.
 Heavy feeders, they will take up huge amounts of garden space unless trellised.